surfstudio/SurfGear/packages/mwwm/README.md

 #### Default error handling customisation

-You can customize the default error handling in an easy way.
+Error handling is easily customizable.

-First, you need to extend `ErrorHandler` class and override `handleError()` function.
-This function will be called whenever an error occurs.
+First, extend the `ErrorHandler` class and override the `handleError()` function.
+This function will be used whenever an error occurs.
 You can implement your error handling right there.

 ```dart
 class CustomErrorHandler extends ErrorHandler {